erikrose/parsimonious/README.rst

 Version History
 ===============

+0.6.2
+    * Make grammar compilation 100x faster.
+Thanks to dmoisset for the initial patch.

 0.6.1
     * Fix bug which made the default rule of a grammar invalid when it contained a forward reference.